nushankodikara/TecInpact/content/post/js-for-modern-web-development.md

 Quite soon we're going to learn functions (a way to group commands), so let's note in advance that `"use strict"` can be put at the beginning of a function.
 Doing that enables strict mode in that function only.
 But usually people use it for the whole script.

-warn header="Ensure that \"use strict\" is at the top" Please make sure that `"use strict"` is at the top of your scripts, otherwise strict mode may not be enabled.
+Please make sure that `"use strict"` is at the top of your scripts, otherwise strict mode may not be enabled.

 Strict mode isn't enabled here: